Posted on July 16, 2015 at 6:00 am

 The digital resources found on our website provide a wealth of information.
 It’s not just all about the eBooks, which are great too.
-We also have awesome apps, SCLD To GO (iOS) and BookMyne (Android), which allow you to use your phone to quickly search for books, put yourself on a waiting list, and renew items you have checked out.
+We also have an awesome app, BookMyne (iOS), which allow you to use your phone to quickly search for books, put yourself on a waiting list, and renew items you have checked out.

 Hoopla has a lot of brand new music that’s available the same day it goes on sale in stores.
 It’s a great way to see if you like something well enough to buy it, or to just keep a list of favorites to check out when the mood strikes (which is what I’ve been doing).
 Another great thing about Hoopla is that if offers simultaneous checkouts so you don’t have to wait your turn on the holds queue.

 I think a lot of people aren’t aware of the many online research tools we have in our Digital Library.
 I’m constantly telling friends that they have access to Consumer Reports with their library card and they are always shocked.
 We also have online tutoring, online classes, an auto repair reference center, language learning…the list goes on!